-In addition to the core dataset, which contains the stock information for the years from 1975 to 2014, there are also the extension files "worker flows" and "entry and exit".
-Both of the extension files require additional applications for data access.
+In addition to the core dataset, which contains the stock information for the years from 1975 to 2016, there are also the extension files "worker flows", "entry and exit" and "bankruptcies".
+All of the extension files require additional applications for data access.